 If you wish to follow the day-to-day of the project, I’m keeping my project diary in my Lunar Clock GitHub repo.
 I’m doing that instead of a blog so that my detailed notes are in one file, and stored along with the source code.
 It should be fun to read the whole thing once the project is done.

 It comes with a spatula to pry your prints off the base of the printer.
 For larger, flat prints, that can be a bit difficult.
 I found myself occasionally pressing the spatula with such force that I wondered whether I was harming the printer alignment, and whether I would slip and jab myself with the spatula.
-The 3D printing forums are filled with suggestions of ways to make prints come free more easily using hair spray, masking tape, or other jury-rigged solutions.
+The 3D printing forums are filled with suggestions of ways to make prints come free more easily using hair spray, masking tape, gluestick, or other solutions.

 You’re getting the last bug out of your way-cool, WiFi-based, Arduino Sketch.
 You’ve put your home WiFi SSID and Password in the code so you can test the Sketch, knowing that before you commit the change you need to replace those credentials with dummies.
 Then the code works!
 Enthusiastically, you commit your change and post a notice on your WordPress Blog: your new program is Open Source and ready to use by the world!